 Education on the Kāpiti Coast is reputable and strong with 3 colleges, Ōtaki's tertiary institution Te Wananga O Raukawa, as well as two Māori immersion schools and two bilingual units within mainstream schools.
-We also saw a new primary school open in 2018, reflecting the growth of our district and this industry.
+A new primary school opened in 2018, reflecting the growth of our district and this industry.